Why is Russia threatening to invade Ukraine?

 The standoff comes eight years after Russia annexed Crimea and sparked fighting in the Donbas region of eastern Ukraine, where a low-level conflict that has since killed more than 14,000 people is still rumbling on between Kyiv and pro-Russian separatists.

-Although the West hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe, diplomatic talks between the Kremlin and the Nato allies have made no ground so far and, as things stand, it is far from clear what will happen next, with UK armed forces minister James Heappey warning that the continent is closer to war than at any point in the past 70 years.
+Although the West still hopes to alleviate tensions and avert the prospect of bloody war in Eastern Europe, diplomatic talks between the Kremlin and the Nato allies have made no ground so far and, as things stand, it is far from clear what will happen next.

 The North Atlantic military alliance has said it is sending additional ships and fighter jets to deployments in neighbouring eastern states like Poland and Lithuania – who are bracing for an influx of refugees in the event that fighting should erupt – while the US and UK have withdrawn diplomats’ families from Ukraine as a precaution and some airlines have stopped making flights into Kyiv.